peergum/peergum.github.io/_posts/2024-04-11-weekly-post-5.markdown

 would likely **not** do, he figured that an open-source package he had installed actually had a backdoor in it.
 What is a backdoor you ask?
-Well, just imagine letting the door to your yard open, while you leave your house triple-locked and with the metallic blinds closed and the alarm system on, which alarm system may well be just besides the garden door.
+Well, just imagine letting the door to your yard open, while you leave your house triple-locked and with the metallic blinds closed and the alarm system on, which alarm system may well be just beside the garden door.

 So, a widely used package had been corrupt by a developer that pretended patching fix and adding tests over a two years' period, while he was actually slowly planting and activating a